 Maybe you feel you get emotional too easily.

-Now, chose ONE and write yourself a permission slip, such as:
+Now, choose one and write yourself a permission slip, such as:

 - I have permission to focus on my career.

 - I have permission to display my feelings.